 Ty Ku Citrus Liqueur offers an amazing drink experience.
-The glowing green bottle will surely catch your eye and it holds a delightful liqueur of exotic fruits inside.
-Its a beautiful addition to any bar and the complex flavor is worthy of mixing with virtually anything to create some fascinating green cocktails.
+The glowing green bottle will surely catch your eye, and it holds a delightful liqueur of a mixture of interesting fruits inside.
+It's a beautiful addition to any bar, and the complex flavor is worthy of mixing with virtually anything to create some fascinating green cocktails.

 The low-calorie liqueur is also low in sugar and is flavored with a variety of botanicals and fruits, including yuzu, mangosteen, goji berry, honeydew melon, and green tea.
 While the original base was a mixture of sake and soju, it seems to have been reformulated since its 2008 launch and is now strictly soju-based.